apify/apify-client-python/docs/docs.md

 #### [](#taskclient-runs) `TaskClient.runs()`

-Retrieve RunCollectionClient for the runs of this task.
+Retrieve a client for the runs of this task.

 * **Return type**